jmgc95/jmgc-tools-changelog/README.md

 {
-  "versionCode": 2,
+  "versionCode": 3,
-  "releaseNotes": "This is what's new in the latest version."
+  "releaseNotes": "This is what's new in the latest version.
+Testing only."
 }